-My research lies within normative ethics, practical ethics, and metaphysics.
+My research mostly lies within normative and practical ethics, though I'm also interested metaphysics.
 I am generally interested in the ethics of helping and harming, with particular interest in issues surrounding aggregation, distributive justice, and risk.
-I am keen to explore the practical applications of ethical theory to public policy, especially health policy.
+I am keen to explore the practical applications of ethical theory to public policy, especially health policy and AI.

 My doctoral research, funded by the Open-Oxford-Cambridge AHRC Doctoral Training Partnership, focused on the moral reasons we have to do less than best, and how these might map onto practical debates, including longtermism and, more generally, our obligations to help future people.
 My thesis - Doing Less Than Best - can be found here.
 You can hear me talk about my research here and here.